Facilities & Resources

 The Yale University Collection of Musical Instruments, containing nearly one thousand instruments, is located at 15 Hillhouse Avenue.
 Woolsey Hall, which contains the Newberry Memorial Organ, is used throughout the year for numerous concerts and recitals.

-Marquand Chapel, at the heart of Sterling Divinity Quadrangle, is home to two pipe organs (see separate section), and a Hammond B-3 electronic organ.
-The instruments, the acoustics, and its flexible seating arrangements make Marquand Chapel a unique performance space at Yale.
+Marquand Chapel, at the heart of Sterling Divinity Quadrangle, is home to an E.M.
+Skinner organ, a Hammond B-3 electronic organ, and the Baroque-style Krigbaum Organ by Taylor & Boody.
+These instruments, the acoustics, and its flexible seating arrangements make Marquand Chapel a unique performance space at Yale.

 Divinity School Facilities

-The Sterling Divinity Quadrangle at 409 Prospect Street is the home of the ISM.
+The Sterling Divinity Quadrangle at 409 Prospect Street is the home of the Institute of Sacred Music.
 The complex also includes the Yale Divinity School, Berkeley Divinity School at Yale, the Center for Faith and Culture, Marquand Chapel, classrooms, administrative offices, the Divinity Library, dining hall, common room, and two guest lodges.